eiberham/pokedex/README.md

 ## Pokedex.

-This is a pokedex built with react leveraging basic hooks functionality and the pokémon api, for the ui i used flexbox for positioning elements and styled components to give it some color.
+This is a pokedex built with react leveraging basic hooks functionality and the pokémon api, for the ui i used flexbox for positioning elements and styled components to add it some styling.

 In addition components lazy load was added through lazy and suspense.

 You can see a list of the 151 pokémons available in the api and search any, there's a detail component where you can see a picture of the pokémon and relevant stats like type and base experience.

+As a side note, webpack configurations were added.

 Below you can see a screenshot of the end result: